Growth Trends for Related Jobs

 Drafting jobs usually require an associate degree in drafting from a technical school or community college, although certificate programs are also available.
 The course of study typically includes classes in sketching, design and computer drafting software.
 Some draftsmen also complete a four-year degree in a related field, such as architecture or engineering.
 Drafters can receive optional certification by meeting the examination requirements of the American Design Drafting Association.

 The average annual salary of draftsmen varies with the specialty.
-As of 2013, architectural and civil draftsmen received an average annual income of $51,250, while mechanical draftsmen averaged $54,510 annually according to the U.S. Bureau of Labor Statistics.
-Electrical and electronic drafters averaged $60,350 annually, and all other drafters averaged $50,930 per year.
-The BLS predicts only 1 percent growth between 2012 and 2022 for drafters overall, compared to 10 percent for all occupations.
-However, the government expects a 10 job percent increase for electrical and electronics drafters and a 5 percent decline for mechanical drafters.
+As of 2017, architectural and civil draftsmen received an average annual income of $55,110, while mechanical draftsmen averaged $58,150 annually according to the U.S. Bureau of Labor Statistics.
+Electrical and electronic drafters averaged $63,720 annually, and all other drafters averaged $53,990 per year.
+The BLS predicts only 1.3 percent growth between through 2026 for drafters overall.